 Another victim likened the moment when he learned Vlahos’ scheme was a sham to “getting pushed off a tall building and while I spiralled downwards, watching the last 25 years of hard work sucked out of my lungs”.

-As Vlahos’ scheme unravelled in 2013, he tried to obtain loans for new business ventures while $80,000 in personal debt.
+Even as Vlahos’ lies were bringing him undone, he was trying to obtain loans for new business ventures while $80,000 in personal debt.

 His lawyer Justin Wheelahan on Tuesday emphasised Vlahos had saved the court significant time by confessing.

 His original charges would have had to be split into nine different trials.